Thing you know everything there is to know about challah? These tips and facts may inspire your next batch.

 If you’re only going to make challah once a year, the time to do it is in the “aseres yemei teshuva”-as it is a segula for teshuva.

 Granulated instant yeast doesn’t need to be activated with liquid.
 It can be thrown in with all the dry ingredients (as long as it doesn’t come in direct contact with the salt before it activates)

-Many people have problems with gluten in challah simply because we’re not giving the challah enough time to rise, so the gluten doesn’t develop properly.
-Let the challah rise overnight.
+Many people have problems with gluten simply because we’re not giving the dough enough time to rise, so the gluten doesn’t develop properly.
+Let the dough rise overnight.
 Or better yet, try the sourdough challah recipe in the cookbook.

 Yeast is in the air all around us.
 The more we bake in our kitchen, the more yeast in the air, and the better the challah will be.
 Keep baking!